HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/site_prep_content_author/prep_site_toolbar/customizing_applications_palette/epc_using_external_urls.md

 To assign portlets to these categories, you must point the external URL to a feed that returns either a list of portlet definitions or a list of portlet entities.
 These portlet definitions or portlet entities then represent the portlets that are shown as being part of the Applications palette.

 1. Create a custom tag and assign that tag to the applications you want in a custom application palette category.
-You can assign tags to portlets or other resources with the following XML which adds a tag called "CustomAppCategory" to a resource with a given OID.
+You can assign tags to portlets or other resources with the following XML which adds a tag called "CustomAppCategory" to a resource with a given OID (object ID).

     ```
     <request